DHTMLX/docs-diagram/docs/api/data_collection/getindex_method.md

 ### Description

-@short: returns the index of the item by its id
+@short: Returns the index of the item by its id

 ### Usage